Health & Safety Officer: Craig Ferguson (Head of Facilities)

 Parking & Speed Limits

 The cycle park is beside the nursery and a shower / changing room is available.
 Access is available from Student Services.
 The car park is accessed from the main College entrance at Kelvin Road.
 Your student ID card may be required to gain entry to the car park.
-Vehicles may only be parked within the lined areas and there is a safety speed restriction of 10 mph.
+Vehicles may only be parked within the designated spaces and not exceed the speed restriction of 10mph.
 Drivers are required to make vehicles secures against theft and may not park on yellow lines, on pavements, or in bays designated for disabled permit holders.

 Please do not leave any personal valuables unattended.
 If you suspect or discover a theft of personal or College property, you should report this immediately to a member of staff.
 It is advisable to have insurance cover for your personal property as the College will not accept liability for loss or damage.
-Lost property should be handed to the Janitor and any enquiries regarding lost property should be made to the Janitor.
+Lost property should be handed to the Building Supervisors and any enquiries regarding lost property should be made at reception.